nasebah/arabic-text-summarization/README.md

  - **NLTK library**
-I used NLTK library to remove HTML tags, punctuations, and symbols from text.
-Also I used to define stop words.
+I used NLTK library to perform word tokenization, sentence tokenization, and stemming.
+Also I used it to define stop words.

 # Text Summarization